yogeshjaiswani/Inshorts-API/readme.md

 2. **category** - the category you requested for.

-3. **data** - An array of objects each containing a news item for the category.
+3. **Data** - An array of objects each containing a news item for the category.
 Each object contains
     * title
     * content
     * author